stjordanis/terra-docs-old/docs/node-ledger-nano-support.md

 ## Use the Ledger with the CLI

-{% hint style="info" %}
-Your ledger device must be on and the Terra ledger app must be in the foreground to perform the following actions.
+> Your ledger device must be on and the Terra ledger app must be in the foreground to perform the following actions.
-{% endhint %}
+{info}

 ### How to view account balance